-Bradley Green is a composer and music educator based in the D.C. area of Maryland.
+Bradley S. Green is a composer and educator based in the D.C. area of Maryland.
 Bradley’s music is performed extensively in Maryland and across the U.S., and his style is exemplified by an interest in creating unique textures and timbres that progress naturally between sound events.
 The sonic material in his works tend to progress slowly, with care given to every possible sound from one event to another.
 He is also interested in experimenting with varying types of music notation in order to better connect the performer with the sounds that the score represents, and to also allow performers a certain amount of freedom that other notational techniques may deny.
 His music has been featured on the Takoma Public Radio show Coda (hosted by Matt Testa), various SCI and CMS conferences, the Electroacoustic Barn Dance Festival, and the upcoming 2018 New York City Electroacoustic Music Festival.

 Bradley is a member of Society of Composers, Inc., Broadcast Music, Inc., College Music Society, and Pi Kappa Lambda.